faisal-irzal/faisal-irzal.github.io/_posts/2021-07-22-EnergyProdOps.md

 ### Data Exploration & Analysis

 To conduct the initial data exploration, pandas-profiling library is used for generating basic insights.
 The library works with pandas dataframe and can provide quick and basic exploratory data analysis.
-Below graph shows Pearson's correlation between the features, i.e. a measure of linear correlation between two features.
+Below graph shows Pearson's correlation between the features in the combined cycle power plant data.

 ![Pearsons_cor](/img/posts/Pearsons_cor.jpg "PC")

+Pearson's correlation measures the linear correlation between two features.
+Its value lies between -1 and +1, where -1 indicates total negative linear correlation while +1 indicates total positive linear correlation.
+From the result above we observes that the average ambient temperature **(T[degC])** and the exhaust vacuum **(V[cm Hg])** have negative correlation with the target variable, i.e. Electrical Power Output (**EP[MW]**).
+On the other hand, Ambient Pressure (**AP[mbar]**) and Relative Humidity (**RH[%]**) have insignificant positive correlation.
+The presented data is in aligned with reference made in some literatures [1] stating that power output will be reduced by a percentage between 5 to 10 percent for every 10 degC increase in ambient air temperature.

 ---

 ### Results & Conclusion

+---

+### Reference

+[1] Kakaras, E. (2006) , Inlet Air Cooling Methods for Gas Turbine Based Power Plant, ASME vol.128, pp. 312-317.